 Specialty Camps dive into skill building through specific activities including Art Exploration, High Altitude Leadership, Marine Biology, or Outdoor Adventures.

 Leadership is the core element of our teen camps designed to facilitate communication, team-building, outdoor skills, and counseling techniques.
 Options range from 7-28 day kayaking expeditions to multi-week leadership and counselor in training programs.
 Islanders, Counselor In Training, and Summer Intern programs require an application and interview process prior to registration.
-Applications are open and are due February 20.
+Applications are now open - Apply Here.